CDU-HIT238/slides/week6/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ## Progressive Web Apps
-* You have now build a progressive web app
+* You have now built a progressive web app
 	* works offline
 	* Can install to android